Chart Color Schemes

 Health performance in Craignish - Dundowran Beach is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Craignish-Dundowran Beach faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is approximately 52% of the total population (~3,253 people), leading that of the average SA2 area but slightly lower than the Rest of Qld at 47.7%.
+Craignish-Dundowran Beach faces significant health challenges with common health conditions prevalent among both younger and older age groups.
+Approximately 52% of its total population (~3,253 people) has private health cover, compared to the Rest of Queensland's average of 47.7%.

 Frequently Asked Questions - Health